felipemarinho97/dev-spaces/CREATING.md

     $ dev-spaces create -n MyAmazonLinux2022 -k MyKeyPair -i ami-034b81f0f1dd96797

+If you don't know an AMI ID, you can use the filter syntax to find the latest AMI for the region that matches your criteria.
+Here is an example using Canonical owner id, and ubuntu 22.04 image.

+    $ dev-spaces create -n Ubuntu -k MyKeyPair --ami 'name:ubuntu*22.04*,arch:x86_64,owner:099720109477'

 This AMI have the advantage of supporting running docker inside the Dev Space.

 Once created, you can use the command `dev-spaces start` to start the space.